Modern History / Gandhian Movement

 Programmes of Non Cooperation Movement

 - Boycott of Educational Institutions - In one and half years, 90000 students boycotted schools.
 Around 800 indigenous educational institutions were

-Boycott British Goods - British goods were boycotted, particularly textiles.
+- Boycott of British Goods - British goods were boycotted, particularly textiles.
 In 1920-1921, import bill of textiles were 102 crores.
 In 1921-1922,

 Spinning wheel (Charkha) was projected as the alternative for self sufficiency.
 Congress party created a fund and

 purchased 20 lakh Charkhas to distribute among the poor.
 Charkha became the symbol of the National Movement.

 - Boycott of Legislatures - 1920 general elections were boycotted by the Congress party.
 All the members gave their resignations.

 Deshbandhu C.R.
 Das, Vallabhai Patel, M.R.
 Jayakar, etc.

 that Rabindranath Tagore surrendered his Knighthood in protestation against Jallianwala Bagh massacre.

 - Boycott of British Offices - People stopped going to the Government offices in order to bring the administration to a standstill.

 - And finally, boycott of visit of the Prince of Wales in 1921.

-- On the issue Chauri Chaura incident on 5th February, 1922, the Non Cooperation movement in India was stopped on 12 February.
-In Chauri Chaura incident,
+- On the issue Chauri Chaura incident on 5th February, 1922, the Non Cooperation movement in India was called off on 12th February.